 The lean management practice Kaizen is a tool that improves quality, productivity, safety and workplace culture.
 Kaizen may be applied in manufacturing and administration alike and focuses on small, daily changes that result in major improvements over time.

 Kaizen first surfaced during the effort to rebuild Japan after World War II.
-At the time, several U.S. business consultants collaborated with Japanese companies to improve manufacturing.
+At that time, several U.S. business consultants collaborated with Japanese companies to improve manufacturing.
+Kaizen later then spilled over to Europe in about 1985 when the Kaizen Institue was established in Switzerland by Masaaki Imai.

 The collaboration resulted in the development of several new management techniques, one of which was Kaizen.
 Kaizen comes from two Japanese words: Kai (improvement) and Zen (good).
 Over time, it became widely known as “continuous improvement.”